API Documentation Generation

 Building library documentation programmatically

-You can build library documentation programatically using the functionality in the ApiDocs type.
-To do this, load the assembly and open necessary namespaces:
+You can build library documentation programmatically using the functionality in the ApiDocs type.
+To do this, load the assembly and open the necessary namespaces:

 #r "FSharp.Formatting.ApiDocs.dll"